anasec/zombie-apocalypse-grocery-list/README.md

 # Zombie Apocalypse Grocery List (2026 Edition)

 A serious and necessary survival resource for the inevitable.

 If the undead don’t get you, the supply chain will.
 Stay prepared.
 Stay human.

-This repository contains the core grocery and supply list designed for realistic long-term survival scenarios.
-Items focus on water, food, medical readiness, defense, mobility, sanitation, communication, and shelter.
+This repository contains a realistic long-term survival grocery and supply list covering water, food, medicine, defense, mobility, sanitation, communication, documentation, shelter, and long-term readiness.

 Community updates are welcome.
-Open a PR to add your own list for future years or to improve any section.
+Open a PR to add your own list for future years or improve any section.

-See the main list in:
+## Main Checklist
 [Zombie Apocalypse Grocery List](https://github.com/anasec/zombie-apocalypse-grocery-list/blob/main/zombie_apocalypse_grocery_list.md)

+---

+## Roadmap
+- [ ] 2027 Edition
+- [ ] Printable PDF version
+- [ ] Bug-Out Bag micro-list
+- [ ] Community submissions
+- [ ] Optional CLI tool
+- [ ] Multi-language versions

+## Contributors
+Thanks to everyone who contributes new items, fixes, or future-year lists!

 #CGPTSAO

 ---

+## License
 This project is licensed under the [MIT License](LICENSE).